-The Diabetes Community Support worker’s and Diabetes Community Support worker certifications are also offered as a specialization to workers known under various other titles (community health workers (CHW), community health representatives (CHRs), cultural resource facilitators, community health brokers, multicultural health navigators, community navigators, cross-cultural health promoters, community outreach workers, peer educators, personal support workers, youth workers or peer support workers, multicultural health brokers, lay health educators, and more.
+The Diabetes Community-Based Support worker’s and Diabetes Community-Based Support Coordinator certifications are also offered as a specialization to workers known under various other titles (community health workers (CHW), community health representatives (CHRs), cultural resource facilitators, community health brokers, multicultural health navigators, community navigators, cross-cultural health promoters, community outreach workers, peer educators, personal support workers, youth workers or peer support workers, multicultural health brokers, lay health educators, and more.

 All these workers are grounded in the communities they serve and responsive to the many challenges they face.
 The credential that is granted when an applicant has met the expected certification standards and requirements, can be used as an attestation of a worker’s competencies in providing diabetes support at community level, in addition to others responsibilities to be carried out as part of his/her job description.

-To know more about the two certification available in Diabetes Community Support, click on the links below
+To know more about the two certifications available in Diabetes Community-Based Support, click on the links below